• Skip to primary navigation

 • Love This Recipe?
 You May Also Enjoy

-Why you’ll love this Maple Frosted Donut Recipe
+Why You’ll Love This Baked Maple Donut Recipe

 Easy to make, no frying required!
 Mix, pipe (or scoop) into your tins, and bake!